-With the rapid development of green energy and low-carbon technologies, LIBs have become core components of energy storage systems (ESSs) [1-3].
-However, prolonged usage leads to the gradual aging of LIBs due to external factors such as temperature, discharge rate, electrochemical reactions, and physical and chemical
+With the rapid development of green energy and lowcarbon technologies, LIBs have become core components of energy storage systems (ESSs) [1-3].
+However, prolonged usage leads to the gradual aging of LIBs due to external factors such as temperature, discharge rate, electrochemical reactions, and physical and chemical changes in materials [4-6].
+If not replaced in time before failure, these aging processes can result in abnormal device operation or even severe safety incidents.
+Consequently, accurately predicting the RUL of LIBs is crucial for ensuring the stability of systems and the reliability of devices.

 RUL prediction methods for LIBs can generally be divided into model-based and data-driven approaches.
 Model-based methods are developed based on empirical and mathematical models that explain the physical and chemical degradation processes and the underlying mechanisms of LIBs.
-Zhang et al. [7] proposed an RUL prediction method that leverages an exponential model addressing LIB PF, capacity degradation's nonlinear and non-Gaussian nature.
+Zhang et al. [7] proposed an RUL prediction method that leverages an exponential model and PF, addressing LIB capacity degradation's nonlinear and non-Gaussian nature.
 The paper details the prediction error across various prediction starting points.
-When compared to other methods, including auto-regressive the integrated moving average (ARIMA) model, the fusion nonlinear degradation auto regressive model, and the regularized particle filter (RPF) algorithm, the proposed method shows superior prediction performance with lower, root mean squared error (RMSE).
+When compared to other methods, including the auto-regressive integrated moving average (ARIMA) model, the fusion nonlinear degradation auto regressive model, and the regularized particle filter (RPF) algorithm, the proposed method shows superior prediction performance with lower, root mean squared error (RMSE).
 To overcome the limitations of PF, that is, sample degeneracy and impoverishment, Li et al. [8] explored particle distribution optimization (PDO) and ensured particle diversity.
 M. Ahwiadi and W. Wang [9] have proposed an enhanced mutated particle filter (EMPF) technique.
 The effectiveness of the proposed EMPF technique is demonstrated through simulation tests and its application in predicting the RUL of LIB using the battery data base at the NASA PCoE.
-Due to the complex internal mechanisms of lithium-ion batteries, building precise degradation models is highly challenging [6, 7].
+Due to the complex internal mechanisms of lithium-ion batteries, building precise degradation models is highly challenging [6,7].

 Data-driven methods offer enhanced flexibility and accuracy by extracting key health indicators-such as voltage, current, resistance and capacity-that reflect the degradation trends of batteries during operation.
 These indicators serve as inputs for intelligent algorithms used in learning and predictive analysis [6].
 Selina et al. [10] proposed a naive Bayes model for predicting the RUL of Lithium-ion batteries under constant operating conditions.
-The paper demonstrates that under constant discharge environments the NB method can accurately predict the RUL of LIB, regardless of specific operating condition values.
+The paper demonstrates that under constant discharge environments, the NB method can accurately predict the RUL of LIB, regardless of specific operating condition values.
 Zhang et al. [11] presented an LSTM-RNN model tailored to capture capacity degradation patterns in lithium-ion batteries.
 This model effectively captures long-term dependencies in the degradation process, enabling highly precise RUL prediction.
 Lei et al. [12] proposed a deep learning framework combining autoencoders with DNNs to predict the RUL of LIBs.
-This method employs autoencoders multidimensional feature extraction to characterize battery degradation, followed by DNN training for RUL prediction.
+This method employs autoencoders for multidimensional feature extraction to characterize battery degradation, followed by DNN training for RUL prediction.
 Validation on the NASA PCoE lithium-ion battery dataset for battery B7 showed that this approach improved prediction accuracy by 4-5% compared to Bayesian regression, linear regression and SVM.
-Wang et al. [13] introduced an ensemble approach incorporating local tangent space alignment (LTSA) for feature extraction and adaptive sliding window long short-term memory (ASW LSTM) to enhance RUL estimation accuracy.
-LTSA automatically extracts health indicators with a high Spearman correlation to unmeasured battery capacity, while the ASW-LSTM model applies these HIs in RUL estimation under standard conditions.
-By dynamically adjusting inputs with a variable-length sliding horizon, this model captures both long-term dependencies and local variations.
+Wang et al. [13]